California teens rescued after boat capsizes in Florida Keys

 - Boeing reinvents the 777 assembly line while production cranks on

+“He quickly put the boat back in the water,” Herrin said in a statement.

+Florida Fish and Wildlife Conservation Commission investigator David Bingham joined Hagar in the search for the boys.
+“They spent some time looking, but they found the three boys and loaded them on board the patrol boat, bringing them safely back to shore,” Herrin said.

-Little Torch Key is about 30 miles north of Key West.
+The teens had anchored the 22-foot rented boat on the Atlantic side of Little Torch Key, which is some 30 miles north of Key West.

+Later Tuesday, Zack Sowder showed his sense of humor on social media.

+“Make sure your bilge works before you run five miles offshore and realize it’s too late,” Zack Sowder tweeted Tuesday night, along with two photos from the scene.
+“Other than that great day on the water.”

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.